twosixlabs/armory/docs/scenarios.md

 In this scenario, the system under evaluation is an automatic speech recognition system that a human operator is either passively monitoring or not monitoring at all.
 * **Dataset:**
-The dataset is the [LibriSpeech dataset](http://www.openslr.org/12).
+The dataset is the [LibriSpeech dataset](http://www.openslr.org/12) and comprises train_clean100, train_clean360 and test_clean.
 * **Baseline Model:**
 To maximize time spent on defense research, a trained baseline model will be provided, but performers are not required to use it, if their defense requires a different architecture.